 7.1.2 ActivityStreams Service support

 The creation of an activity in the form of a ActivityEntry object as REST-Request-Payload together with “application/json” MIME type MUST be supported by MSN Clients and MSN Servers as per [OS-Social-API] section 2.3.2.

+MSN Clients & MSN Servers SHALL comply to section 9.2.3 for defining privacy settings and target audiences of ActivityEntry objects, i.e. to control the visibility of activities and follow-up actions by other users.

+In case privacy information is omitted within an activity, the default setting of the activity’s target is applied, based on the service provider policy and/or user preferences.

+It is RECOMMENDED that default privacy setting for activities is restricted only to the users, whom the actor has explicitly approved relationships.
+For example, depending on the service provider policy, “friends” may require explicit approval of relationship requests whilst “followers” may not, resulting in default activities being accessible to “friends” only.

 As specified by [OS-Social-API] section 2.3.2, activity creation relates to metadata associated with an activity, without considering uploading media (or generically content) contextually.